adambiltcliffe/codex/readme.md

 Trojan Duck: obliterate 2 units
 Trojan Duck: attack trigger can damage building
-Trojan Duck: if kill attack target with trigger, choose new one
+Trojan Duck: if kill attack target with trigger, choose new one Side-effects of targetting (tower detection, resist payments) happen when auto-targetting

 # Tests to write later